Shararamosh/JiggleArmature/README.md

 # JiggleArmature (Fork)
- Jiggle Bone Animation Tool for Blender
+Jiggle Bone Animation Tool for Blender.

-This is a jiggle bone animation add-on for Blender.
+This is a Jiggle Bone animation addon for Blender.
 To enable jiggle physics first enable "Jiggle Scene" in the Scene Properties and then enable "Jiggle Bone" on the Bones.

 Features: